HF3336 (Legislative Session 94 (2025-2026))

 Main Provisions

-• The bill proposes that individuals who are under correctional supervision for a felony offense are not allowed to serve on a jury, including being part of a grand jury in criminal cases.
+• New rule added: A person under correctional supervision for a felony offense is not eligible to serve on any jury, including a grand jury, in a criminal case.

 Bill text versions